Are you breaking self-publishing the rules?

 “We can’t think of ourselves as book publishers any longer.
 We have to see ourselves as, you know,” Barnsley hesitates to use the cliché, “multimedia content producers.”
 Victoria Barnsley, UK and international chief executive of the book publishing arm of Rupert Murdoch’s media empire, HarperCollins.
 (Source)

-The king of book marketing now is, of course, Amazon, but with its clever algorithms that need a degree in rocket science to comprehend, bestseller lists that are driven by paid reviews and a new penchant for making free ebooks the currency of choice, who the hell knows how to sell books anymore except those who are breaking the rules to find the new rules of publishing.
+The king of book marketing now is, of course, Amazon.
+But with its clever algorithms that need a degree in rocket science to comprehend, bestseller lists that are driven by paid reviews and a new penchant for making free ebooks the currency of choice, who knows how to sell books anymore except those who are breaking the rules to find the new rules of publishing.

 The only answer is breaking the rules.